tinystacks/aws-docker-templates-express/README.md

 const PORT = process.env.STAGE === "local" ?
 8000 : 80;
 ```

-#### Adding an Item in Memory
+#### Adding a local Item in Memory

-To add an item in memory, call the `/item` endpoint with an HTTP PUT verb.
+To add a local item in memory, call the `/local-item` endpoint with an HTTP PUT verb.
 This can be done on Unix/MacOS systems using cUrl:

 ```
 curl -H "Content-Type: application/json" -X PUT -d '{"title":"my title", "content" : "my content"}' "http://127.0.0.1/item"